 Common questions about attractions and activities in Tokyo.

-What free things can I do in Tokyo?
+What can I do in Tokyo for free?

-Where can I see the best night views in Tokyo?
+Where are the best night and sunset views in Tokyo?

-What scams should I watch for in Tokyo?
+What scams or rip-offs should I watch out for in Tokyo?

 More on Tokyo